VarunBabbar/SPLIT-ICML/README.md

 We also note the other options in the config which are most commonly used:

 1. `rashomon_bound_adder`: A alternative to `rashomon_bound_multiplier`.
 It sets the Rashomon set threshold as the set of all models which are within `L* + ε` of the best loss `L*`.
-2. `rashomon_bound`: An alternative to for `rashomon_bound_multiplier`.
+2. `rashomon_bound`: An alternative to `rashomon_bound_multiplier`.
 It sets the Rashomon set threshold as the set of all models which are within the rashomon bound.
 This is a hard loss instead of a relative `ε` threshold.

 For more config options, check out the README in the `resplit` directory.